The Complete Guide to the IRS FIRE to IRIS Transition (2026)

 IRIS is the IRS's modern replacement for FIRE.
 Built on current technology, it accepts data in structured XML format and provides several improvements over FIRE:

-• Two filing methods.
-A web-based portal (the IRIS Taxpayer Portal) for organizations filing fewer than 100 returns, and an Application-to-Application (A2A) channel for high-volume filers who want direct system integration.
+- Two filing methods.
+A web-based portal (the IRIS Taxpayer Portal) for organizations filing smaller volumes (up to 250 records per CSV upload, with unlimited uploads), and an Application-to-Application (A2A) channel for high-volume filers who want direct system integration.

 The Timeline: Key Dates You Need to Know